IS YOUR FAMILY FIGHTING OVER A WILL OR A TRUST?

 It is possible, however, to set aside a will or trust.
 A person contesting an estate must prove that at the time the Last Will or trust was signed, the deceased lacked mental capacity, or that the will or trust was procured as the result of undue influence, fraud or duress.
 Also, some wills or trusts are invalid because they were not properly executed or constructed.
 For example, wills must be signed before two witnesses and notarized, except for holographic wills written in the handwriting of the testator (a testator is the person whose will it is).
 Another example is if the witnesses signed the will after the fact and did not actually see the decedent sign the will, then the will may be thrown out as invalid.

 Are you a beneficiary who feels they are getting the runaround from an executor, trustee or the personal representative of the estate?
 They aren’t answering your calls, or your letters, or haven’t sent you the money you are entitled to.
 Often times there are reasons for a delay in estate administration.
-Delays can be caused by various questionable circumstances that are discovered after death such as the testamentary capacity of the deceased to sign a will, suspicious activities by a previous power of attorney including the misuse of the power of attorney by the person appointed, undue influence, conflict(s) of interest and self dealing.
-Often times, however, executors just do nothing or make excuses for their poor performance.
+Delays can be caused by various questionable circumstances that are discovered after death such as the testamentary capacity of the deceased to sign a will, suspicious activities by a previous power of attorney including the misuse of the power of attorney by the person appointed, undue influence, conflict(s) of interest and self-dealing.
+Often, however, executors just do nothing or make excuses for their poor performance.

-You may be hesitant to take action but you know you need help.
+You may be hesitant to act but you know you need help.
 You need the help of an experienced probate, trust and estate litigation attorney in New Jersey who knows estate, trust and probate law.
 You also need a seasoned trial attorney to deal with difficult family members or an unreasonable executor/trustee, creditor or beneficiaries.
 At Hanlon Niemann & Wright, we don’t litigate just to litigate.
 We’ll first try to mediate the disagreement in a practical and responsible way, preferring the mediation of probate disputes and will contest cases consistent with our client’s rights, goals and instructions.
 Fredrick P. Niemann, Esq. and the attorneys at Hanlon Niemann & Wright represent clients throughout N.J. in tough probate and estate disputes.
 We’re experienced probate trial attorneys with an extensive background in probate and trust law and litigation.
 We have been involved in many significant cases, many just like yours.

 Watch Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright introduce you to the Firm’s philosophy in a NJ Will Contest / Probate Dispute in this interesting and informative video.